 Heading up the coast, stop in this historic Danish town to see the wooden windmills and munch on dark limpa bread, kringle and strudel delicacies at Olsen’s Danish Village Bakery.

 Before finding a campsite for the night, stop by Oceano for a vaudeville show that includes song, dance and comedy.
+Due to the COVID-19 pandemic, the theater has temporarily suspended ticket sales.

 4. Madonna Inn